 Get more information on lawnmower safety from the American Academy of Pediatrics.

 As the weather gets warmer, it’s tempting to open your windows to let the fresh air in.
 But falling out of windows can cause very serious injuries for children.
-Even a window open just 5 inches can be dangerous for children under age 10.
+A window open even 5 inches can be dangerous for children under age 10.
 To avoid a window-related injury, make sure to:

 - Place store-bought window guards on all windows above the first floor.
 A screen will not be strong enough to prevent your child from falling through a window.